onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 .. req::
     :id: R-58370
     :target: VNF
-    :keyword: MUST
+    :keyword: SHOULD
     :updated: casablanca

-    The VNF **MUST** operate with anti-virus software which produces alarms every time a virus is detected.
+    The VNF **SHOULD** operate with anti-virus software which produces alarms every time a virus is detected.

 .. req::
     :id: R-56920